Product managers are one of the most in-demand hires in business right now.

 1. What is product management?

-Before we consider how to get into product management, let’s begin with a brief definition.
+Before we consider how to become a product manager, let’s begin with a brief definition.

 Product management is the function in an organization that’s responsible for the overall success of the product.
 It’s the art and science of guiding a product through the entire product life cycle—from conception and planning to delivery, launch, and beyond.